oshears/adv-ml-2020-snn-project/README.md

 #  Spiking Neural Networks for Image Classification
 ## CS 5824/ECE 5424 Project Repository
-This repository contains the code used in our CS 5824/ ECE 5424 project.
+This repository contains the code used in our CS 5824/ ECE 5424 project: Spiking Neural Networks for Image Classification.
+The goal of this project was to create several spiking neural network models using [Diehl and Cook's (2015)](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full) architecure to benchmark their accuracy when classifying images from the MNIST dataset.
+The models created utilized various encoding schemes, neuron models, and learning rules to perform this task.

 ## Repository Setup
 - Models